buddhist-uni/buddhist-uni.github.io/_content/articles/annotated-translation-of-the-chinese-version-of-the-kayagatasati-sutta_kuan-tsefu.md

 ---

-A translation of the Chinese Version of the Kāyagatāsati Sutta (MA 81), which differs considerably from [the Pāli version of the text](/content/canon/mn119).
+A translation of the Chinese Version of the Kāyagatāsati Sutta (MA 81), which differs somewhat from [the Pāli version of the text](/content/canon/mn119).